ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

 Setting fields:

--   `command` — The absolute path to the executable file, or the file name (if the program directory is written to `PATH`).
+-   `command` — The absolute path to the executable file, or the file name (if the command's directory is in the `PATH`).
 -   `format` — The file format.
 All the formats described in [Formats](../../../interfaces/formats.md#formats) are supported.
--   `command_termination_timeout` — executable script should contain main read-write loop.
-After dictionary is destroyed, pipe is closed, and executable file will have `command_termination_timeout` seconds to shutdown, before ClickHouse will send SIGTERM signal to child process.
-Specified in seconds.
+-   `command_termination_timeout` — The executable script should contain a main read-write loop.
+After the dictionary is destroyed, the pipe is closed, and the executable file will have `command_termination_timeout` seconds to shutdown before ClickHouse will send a SIGTERM signal to the child process. `command_termination_timeout` is specified in seconds.
 Default value is 10.
 Optional parameter.
--   `command_read_timeout` - timeout for reading data from command stdout in milliseconds.
+-   `command_read_timeout` - Timeout for reading data from command stdout in milliseconds.
 Default value 10000.
 Optional parameter.
--   `command_write_timeout` - timeout for writing data to command stdin in milliseconds.
+-   `command_write_timeout` - Timeout for writing data to command stdin in milliseconds.
 Default value 10000.
 Optional parameter.
 -   `implicit_key` — The executable source file can return only values, and the correspondence to the requested keys is determined implicitly — by the order of rows in the result.
 Default value is false.
 -   `execute_direct` - If `execute_direct` = `1`, then `command` will be searched inside user_scripts folder specified by [user_scripts_path](../../../operations/server-configuration-parameters/settings.md#server_configuration_parameters-user_scripts_path).
-Additional script arguments can be specified using whitespace separator.
+Additional script arguments can be specified using a whitespace separator.
 Example: `script_name arg1 arg2`.
 If `execute_direct` = `0`, `command` is passed as argument for `bin/sh -c`.
 Default value is `0`.
 Optional parameter.
 -   `send_chunk_header` - controls whether to send row count before sending a chunk of data to process.
 Optional.
 Default value is `false`.

 That dictionary source can be configured only via XML configuration.
-Creating dictionaries with executable source via DDL is disabled, otherwise, the DB user would be able to execute arbitrary binary on ClickHouse node.
+Creating dictionaries with executable source via DDL is disabled; otherwise, the DB user would be able to execute arbitrary binaries on the ClickHouse node.

 ## Executable Pool

 Executable pool allows loading data from pool of processes.
 This source does not work with dictionary layouts that need to load all data from source.
-Executable pool works if the dictionary [is stored](external-dicts-dict-layout.md#ways-to-store-dictionaries-in-memory) using `cache`, `complex_key_cache`, `ssd_cache`, `complex_key_ssd_cache`, `direct`, `complex_key_direct` layouts.
+Executable pool works if the dictionary [is stored](external-dicts-dict-layout.md#ways-to-store-dictionaries-in-memory) using `cache`, `complex_key_cache`, `ssd_cache`, `complex_key_ssd_cache`, `direct`, or `complex_key_direct` layouts.

-Executable pool will spawn pool of processes with specified command and keep them running until they exit.
-The program should read data from STDIN while it is available and output result to STDOUT, and it can wait for next block of data on STDIN.
-ClickHouse will not close STDIN after processing a block of data but will pipe another chunk of data when needed.
+Executable pool will spawn a pool of processes with the specified command and keep them running until they exit.
+The program should read data from STDIN while it is available and output the result to STDOUT.
+It can wait for the next block of data on STDIN.
+ClickHouse will not close STDIN after processing a block of data, but will pipe another chunk of data when needed.
 The executable script should be ready for this way of data processing — it should poll STDIN and flush data to STDOUT early.

 Example of settings: